Maosef/PennApps_XIX/README.md

 Goal:

-Take an image of a bookshelf, process the books and recommend new books.
+Take an image of a bookshelf, process the books, and recommend new books.